lexik/LexikFormFilterBundle/Resources/doc/index.md

 }
 ```

 Then in an action, create a form object from the MySuperFilterType.
-Let's say we filter when the form is submitted with a post method.
+Let's say we filter when the form is submitted with a GET method.

 ```php
 <?php